 “Just tell them you’re crazy,” the bum advises.

 The entire herd of gremlins soon receives a range of drugs and treatments.
 Marxist ‘social workers’ publish stats revealing an “epidemic of mental illness among the homeless.”

-Throw the footpath gremlins in prison to do hard labor and discover that only one in a thousand is mentally disturbed.
+Throw the Sidewalk Gremlins in prison to do hard labor and discover that only one in a thousand is mentally disturbed.
 The rest are simply welfare addicts filling out questionnaires falsely.
 Of course, it never occurs to State pencil pushers that tramps might lie about their condition.
 “Lie?” they ask, dumbfounded.
 “Why would drug-addicted thieves and scumbags lie?
 It’s inconceivable!
 Only Trumpists would say such things!”

-When you throw the walkway gremlins in prison, toss their suppliers, the State pushers, in along with them.
-Give them a year for every year they handed out drugs to tramps with taxpayer funds.
+If you ever throw the Sidewalk Gremlins in prison, toss their suppliers, the State pushers, in along with them.
+Give them one year for every year they handed out drugs to tramps with taxpayer funds.

 Can they expel sidewalk gremlins?